OCISRAEL/OCIFundamentals-lab02/task1.md

     ![drawing](./img/cloud_shell_access.png)

-8. Paste the **Access Command** in the CLI screen that will grant you the access to your cluster
+8. Paste the **Access Command** into the CLI screen to gain access to your cluster.

-9. confirmed that the **Node Pool** created with single server
+9. Confirm that the **Node Pool** was created with a single server:

         kubectl get nodes

-10. Clone the code repository
+10. Clone the code repository:

         git clone https://github.com/OCISRAEL/OCIFundamentals-lab02.git